Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If you use a larger hard drive, or if you have more bad sectors on your drive, the scanning process will take longer so you’ll have to be patient.

-Few users reported that they fixed this problem simply by performing a clean boot.
-To do that on Windows 10, you need to do the following:
+Few users reported fixing this problem simply by performing a clean boot.
+To do that on, you need to do the following:

 - Type System Configuration in the search box and select System Configuration from the menu.